BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 Specifiers are used to define the properties of an object when a Scenic class is :ref:`instantiated <objectCreate>`.
 This page describes all the specifiers built into Scenic, and the procedure used to :ref:`resolve <specifier resolution>` a set of specifiers into an assignment of values to properties.

-Each specifier assigns values one or more properties of an object, as a function of the arguments of the specifier and possibly other properties of the object assigned by other specifiers.
+Each specifier assigns values to one or more properties of an object, as a function of the arguments of the specifier and possibly other properties of the object assigned by other specifiers.
 For example, the :scenic:`left of {X} by {Y}` specifier assigns the :prop:`position` property of the object being defined so that the object is a distance :scenic:`{Y}` to the left of :scenic:`{X}`: this requires knowing the :prop:`width` of the object first, so we say the :scenic:`left of` specifier *specifies* the :prop:`position` property and *depends* on the :prop:`width` property.

-In fact, the :scenic:`left of` specifier also *optionally* specifies the :prop:`heading` property (to be the same as :scenic:`{X}`), meaning that it assigns a value to :prop:`heading` if no other specifier does so: if we write :scenic:`Object left of {X} by {Y}, facing {Z}`, then the new object's :prop:`heading` property will be determined by :scenic:`facing`, not :scenic:`left of`.
+In fact, the :scenic:`left of` specifier also specifies the :prop:`parentOrientation` property (to be the same as :scenic:`{X}`), but it does this with a lower *priority*.
+Multiple specifiers can specify the same property, but only the specifier that specifies the property with the highest priority is used.
+If a property is specified multiple times with the same priority, an ambiguity error is raised.
+In general, a smaller priority value equates to higher priority (e.g. Priority 1 supersedes priority 3).

+Certain specifiers can also *modify* already specified values.
+So called **modifying specifiers** take an already specified value, and manipulate it in some way.
+They can also specify other values while doing this.
+Note that no property can be modified twice.
+The only modifying specifier currently in Scenic is `on {region}`, which can be used either as a standard specifier or a modifying specifier.

 The :ref:`specifier resolution` process works out which specifier determines each property of an object, as well as an appropriate order in which to evaluate the specifiers so that dependencies have already been computed when needed.

 General Specifiers